-The following table sets forth as of March 28, 2012, certain information with respect to the beneficial ownership of Common Stock by (i) each of our Directors, and executive officers; (ii) each person known to us who owns beneficially more than 5% of the common stock; and (iii) all Directors, and executive officers as a group.
-The percentage of shares beneficially owned is based on there having been 30,347,664 shares of common stock outstanding as of March 28, 2012.
+The following table sets forth as of March 15, 2014, certain information with respect to the beneficial ownership of Common Stock by (i) each of our Directors and executive officers; (ii) each person known to us who owns beneficially more than 5% of the common stock; and (iii) all Directors and executive officers as a group.
+The percentage of shares beneficially owned is based on there having been 31,824,548 shares of common stock outstanding as of March 15, 2014.

-OFFICERS, DIRECTORS AND BENEFICIAL OWNERS, AS OF MARCH 28, 2012
+OFFICERS, DIRECTORS AND BENEFICIAL OWNERS, AS OF MARCH 15, 2014

-(1) Unless stated otherwise, the business address for each person named is c/o Worlds Online Inc., 11 Royal Road, Brookline, MA 02445.

-(2) Calculated pursuant to Rule 13d-3(d) (1) of the Securities Exchange Act of 1934.
+- (1) Unless stated otherwise, the business address for each person named is c/o Worlds Online Inc., 11 Royal Road, Brookline, MA 02445. - (2) Calculated pursuant to Rule 13d-3(d) (1) of the Securities Exchange Act of 1934.
 Under Rule 13d-3(d), shares not outstanding which are subject to options, warrants, rights or conversion privileges exercisable within 60 days are deemed outstanding for the purpose of calculating the number and percentage owned by a person, but not deemed outstanding for the purpose of calculating the percentage owned by each other person listed.
-We believe that each individual or entity named has sole investment and voting power with respect to the shares of common stock indicated as beneficially owned by them (subject to community property laws where applicable) and except where otherwise noted.

-(3) Worlds Inc, intends to dispose of its stock in an orderly fashion into the open market or in private sales, in either case in ways designed not to impact the market, but in any event within five years.
-While it holds any shares it will vote them in proportion to the votes by other stockholders.

-(4) Includes 5 million currently exercisable stock options.
-Due to the size of Mr. Kidrin's holdings and his position with the company, the stock certificates representing Mr. Kidrin's shares will carry restrictive legends indicating that all of his shares are subject to restrictions on transferability.
+We believe that each individual or entity named has sole investment and voting power with respect to the shares of common stock indicated as beneficially owned by them (subject to community property laws where applicable) and except where otherwise noted. - (3) Worlds Inc, intends to dispose of its stock in an orderly fashion into the open market or in private sales, in either case in ways designed not to impact the market, but in any event within five years.
+While it holds any shares it will vote them in proportion to the votes by other stockholders. - (4) Includes 3.0 million currently exercisable stock options.
+Due to the size of Mr. Kidrin's holdings and his position with the company, the stock certificates representing Mr. Kidrin's shares will carry restrictive legends indicating that all of his shares are subject to restrictions on transferability. - 5) Includes 300,000 currently exercisable stock options.